 Boil water notices still in place for many Kaikoura residents

-People in the Kaikoura and Hurunui Districts are being reminded that boil water notices remain in place at several locations – over a year on from the November 2016 earthquake.
+People in the Kaikoura and Hurunui Districts are being reminded that boil water notices remain in place at several locations – after the November 2016 earthquake.

 Canterbury Medical Officer of Health Dr Alistair Humphrey says boil water notices are in place at water supplies in the Kaikoura and Hurunui Districts.

 “These warnings remain in place because these supplies are not secure and remain at risk of bacterial contamination.
 Drinking the water without boiling it first could make you very sick,” says Dr Humphrey.